akirov/ImgMatch/README.md

     with a pre-trained in Pyhton neural network to create image signatures (from VGG-16 or similar, or can use transfer learning like https://blog.metaflow.fr/tensorflow-saving-restoring-and-mixing-multiple-models-c4c94d5d7125)
   - or use pre-trained YOLO for signatures?
-No, this should be a separate module
-  - or use OpenCV ML methods?

 - Shape matching module:
   - Elongatedness